felangel/bloc/CONTRIBUTING.md

 # navigate to http://localhost:8080
 ```

+If you want to help maintain translations in the future, add yourself to `.github/DOCS_ISSUE_TEMPLATE.md`.

 To make PRs more readable, please provide this checklist to the PR description
 so other contributors can easily see what's already done.